Open-Set Domain Adaptation Under Background Distribution Shift: Challenges and A Provably Efficient Solution: Constrained Open-Set Learning Rules and Domain Discriminators

-\textbf{Why existing theory may not reflect large-scale training.} As reflected by dependence on quantities like the Rademacher complexity of $\gH$, the results on constrained learning apply to a regime where models are of relatively low capacity and may not be expressive enough to achieve arbitarily low training loss.
+\textbf{Why existing theory may not reflect large-scale training.} As reflected by dependence on quantities like the Rademacher complexity of $\gH$, the results on constrained learning apply to a regime of lower capacity models that may not be expressive enough to achieve arbitarily low training loss.
 However, it is rather common to fit much more expressive models, as they often generalize better in practice.
-In what follows we formally study a simple example of overparameterized models, where the number of parameters is larger than the number of training examples.
-This is a common toy model to study deep networks that overfit their training data but still generalize well, also known as ``benign overfitting'' \citep{belkin2019reconciling}.
+Next, we formally study a simple example of overparameterized models, where the number of parameters is larger than the number of training examples.
+This is a common toy model used to study deep networks that overfit their training data but still generalize well, also known as ``benign overfitting'' \citep{belkin2019reconciling}.